Relationship breakdowns are always emotionally difficult and they can be particularly hard when your assets and children

 - If you have children, you will need to consider arrangements for child support

 - You do not need to go to court to separate but if you do need legal advice then you can contact one of our family team for advice.
-Remember you both can’t use the same legal firm so getting in touch with one first will mean your partner can’t use the same one.
+Remember you both cannot use the same legal firm so getting in touch with one first will mean your partner cannot use the same one.

 Remember – Do things at your own pace and don’t feel pressured into making any decisions that aren’t right for you.